 What makes the Newton-Raphson algorithm so efficient?
 Mathematically it can be shown that the algorithm converges quadratically in the neighborhood of a solution.
-Quadratic convergence means that the error (i,.e. the difference between the approximate solution $\mathbf{x}^{(i)}$ and the exact solution $\mathbf{x}^{(i)}$ can be expressed as for i that is large enough.
-Roughly speaking this means that the number of exact digits doubles with every iteration of the algorithm as i becomes large enough.
-This is rue if the initial approximate solution is close o the exact solution of the problem.
+Quadratic convergence means that the error (i,.e. the difference between the approximate solution $x^{(i)}$ and the exact solution $x^{(i)}$ can be expressed as for i that is large enough.
+Roughly speaking this means that the number of exact digits doubles with every iteration of the algorithm.
+This is true if the initial approximate solution is close o the exact solution of the problem.
 The algorithm can fail in several ways.

-• If the derivative of g becomes zero (i.e. at a stationary point) the algorithm fails due to division by zero.

-- The algorithm can be trapped in a cycle where the same approximate solutions are visited over and over again. - The algorithm can fail to converge if the derivative of g is not continuous. - If the solution of the equation is a multiple root (i.e. for $g(x)=(x-1)^2$ the solution x=1 has multiplicity 2) the algorithm converges slowly in the neighborhood of the solution.
+- If the derivative of g becomes zero (i.e. at a stationary point) the algorithm fails due to division by zero. - The algorithm can be trapped in a cycle where the same approximate solutions are visited over and over again. - The algorithm can fail to converge if the derivative of g is not continuous. - If the solution of the equation is a multiple root (i.e. for $g(x)=(x-1)^2$ the solution x=1 has multiplicity 2) the algorithm converges slowly in the neighborhood of the solution.

-For optimal performance the function g must be twice continuously differentiable, The initial approximate solution must be close to the real solution, and the first derivative of g must not be equal to zero in an interval containing the initial approximate solution $x^{(0)}$ and the exact solution.
+For optimal performance the function g must be twice continuously differentiable, The initial approximate solution must be close to the exact solution, and the first derivative of g must not be equal to zero in an interval containing the initial approximate solution $x^{(0)}$ and the exact solution.